Roxy-Milford/slave_avelin/README.md

 # slave_avelin
-Should help do your homework.
+Should help do your algorithmic homework, which degrades your honor and dignity as a human.